alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 `hx-boost` is a good fit for this because it allows you to construct your website as a series of URLs; you can just slap `hx-boost` on everything and, with a little tweaking, you can get htmx to leave the music player alone while replacing the rest of the page.
 You still lost the reliability inherent in the hard page load, but you get genuinely novel functionality in exchange, which is a good trade.

-Until HTML has an API for you to keep content like persistent this across page navigations, `hx-boost` is a decent way to get that done.
+Until HTML has an API for you to keep content like persistent across page navigations, `hx-boost` is a decent way to get that done.
 But there is a better-than-decent chance that you came to htmx not to replicate MySpace, but to accomplish something much simpler (simplicity is, after all, [a core virtue](https://grugbrain.dev/) widely espoused by the htmx community).
 To that end, `hx-boost` should be a understood as a finnicky tool, only to be broken out in very specific circumstances.